-Liam Hemsworth Is Reportedly Moving Back To Australia After Break-Up With Miley Cyrus
+Liam Hemsworth Is Reportedly Moving Back To Australia After Breakup With Miley Cyrus

 As reported by The Inquisitr, Liam has been spending time with his friend, Isabel Lucas, an Australian actress.
 A source told Woman’s Day that the actor has been hanging out with the blonde bombshell during his stay in Byron Bay.

 “They’ve become quite good friends.
-She’s there to take his mind off things and she’s been an excellent person to turn to for advice,” said the insider
+She’s there to take his mind off things and she’s been an excellent person to turn to for advice,” said the insider.

 The source stated that Isabel is currently away in Europe, but they have been corresponding through text messages.

-Another insider revealed Liam’s family is hopeful that the relationship between the long-time friends will turn into something romantic.
+Another insider revealed Liam’s family is hopeful that the relationship between the longtime friends will turn into something romantic.

-“Liam’s parents would love to see him settle down with someone who’s more on the same page as him… ” said the source.
+“Liam’s parents would love to see him settle down with someone who’s more on the same page as him…” said the source.
 “Chris would be thrilled if Liam dated someone as lovely as Isabel.”

 View this post on Instagram